|WILBUR F. DRESSER|

 A history of the Dressers of Scarborough:

-Around 1735, Nathaniel Dresser (1683-1749) of Rowley migrated north from Rowley, Mass with his wife Elizabeth (1689-1736) and his son Richard Dresser (1713-1783) to the fertile farmlands of Scarborough.
+Around 1735, Nathaniel Dresser (1683-1749) migrated north from Rowley, Mass with his wife Elizabeth (1689-1736) and his son Richard Dresser (1713-1783) to the fertile farmlands of Scarborough.
 Elizabeth died shortly after arriving.
 Nathaniel was killed by an Indian on Scottow's Hill near the home of Leonard Libby.
 Neighbor David Libby killed the Indian that did the deed.
+Nathaniel is reputed by the Scarborough Historical Society to have been the last person killed by Indians in Scarborough.

 The same year that Nathaniel died, his son Richard married Mindwell Munson of Scarborough.
 They had five children, most of whom moved to neighboring Buxton: